Click each to see answer.

 Absolutely not.
 This service is intended for students to have a confidential and professional resource to help them navigate behavioral health needs.
 This is not a punitive service.
 It is designed specifically with the purpose of helping students effectively manage their personal challenges.

-800-878-5470.
-This number will put you in touch with a BayCare Life Management operator who will assist you in accessing SAP counseling services.
+321-631-8569 - This number will put you in touch with a GEE Resolutions operator who will assist you in accessing student assistance services.

 No. EFSC is not tied into this free service or the telephone triage.
-You will be connected to a licensed therapist who will assess your personal problem and refer you to additional counseling if needed.
+You will be connected to a trained professional who will assess your personal problem and refer you to additional services as needed.

-Students are eligible to receive as many as three free counseling sessions per year.
+Students are eligible to receive as many as six free counseling sessions per year.
 However, in extreme cases, more can be authorized if advised by the counselor.

-Question 12: What is the process if I make the initial call to the licensed therapist?
+Question 10: What is the process if I make the initial call to EFSCares?

-First, the licensed therapist will assess your personal problem.
-Second, if necessary, the licensed therapist will refer you for short-term counseling services.
+First, the trained professional will assess your personal problem.
+Second, if necessary, you will be referred for follow-up services that could include short-term counseling services.
 Short-term counseling locations are geographically convenient for student access and can be scheduled as face-to-face sessions.

-Question 13: What if my problem requires long-term services (more than three sessions)?
+Question 11: What if my problem requires long-term services?

-The college is contracted to provide each student with as many as three counseling sessions per year.
-If additional sessions are needed as determined by the counselor, the counselor will work with students Band their insurance provider to find low cost services at the students’ expense.
+The college is contracted with GEE Resolutions to provide each student with as many as six counseling sessions per year.
+If additional sessions are needed as determined by the counselor, the counselor will work with students and their insurance provider to find low cost services at the students’ expense.